Renaming Indian Road

 The beginning of my chapter in recognizing and contributing towards truth and reconciliation for the Indigenous People of Canada.

-by Chiharu Sanada-Williams, almost 2 years ago
+by Chiharu Sanada-Williams, over 2 years ago

 Throughout my time in high school, I have been exposed to the deeper reality of the discrimination Indigenous people face in our society.
 Now completing my senior year, I am grateful that I have been able to participate in events/initiatives where I can further educate myself on this important topic.
 Starting back in grade 9, I was confused about why they would name a road (especially surrounding two public schools) “Indian Road”.
 Moving into the pandemic in grade 11, I was able to enroll in the Indigenous Literature course as an addition to my University level courses.
 Some of the...
 Continue reading